 After successful completion of the Jobs for Life class, it is our goal to continue in that process and create opportunities for graduates to secure employment that brings them fulfillment while financially sustaining their families.
 For this very purpose, the Jobs For Life Business Network was formed.

 This initiative is a network of individuals who use their sphere of influence to connect employers to potential employees.
 Sometimes a candidate just needs someone to consider their resume, regardless of limited experience or education, knowing that they are serious about work.
 The JFL Business network is committed to finding employers who will do just that.

 CornerStone seeks to facilitate relationships that encourage people to seek God’s best for their own lives and for their community.
 Identifying and empowering indigenous leadership is central to sustainable change within a community.

 Neighbors get to know each other while working together to improve their community.
-There are currently efforts underway to establish better communication between neighbors through which information can be more easily shared.
+Efforts are currently underway to establish better communication between neighbors so that information can be more easily shared.